flyer103/LLM-Viewer/README.md

 ```
 The frontend will be available at `http://localhost:5173`.

-After starting both servers, you can access the web interface at `http://localhost:5173` and it will communicate with the backend at `http://127.0.0.1:5000`.
+After starting both servers, you can access the web interface at `http://localhost:5173`.
+By default, the frontend will connect to the local backend at `http://127.0.0.1:5000`.
+You can change the backend server in the UI header if needed.

 ## CLI Usage